Have you ever wondered why car windows fog up? It can be frustrating when you’re trying to drive and the windows are blurred.

 Moisture in the Air Trapped in a Car

-When people get in the car when it’s very cold, the warm moist air from their breath comes into contact with a cold windshield, and the moisture condenses on the glass.
+When people get in the car when it’s very cold, the warm, moist air from their breath comes into contact with a cold windshield, and the moisture condenses on the glass.

-Windows and windscreens are usually cool from outside temperatures because the air trapped inside a vehicle is usually warmer and more humid than the cold air outside.
+Windows and windscreens are usually cool compared to outside temperatures because the air trapped inside a vehicle is usually warmer and more humid than the cold air outside.
 This change in temperature makes the windows fog up because humidity and moisture condense on them, especially in the summer when humidity is high.